Rolling Stones Records: History

 In its original concept, the label was formed to ensure the Rolling Stones would retain the rights over their own music, while also giving each bandmember the option to release solo albums.
-The first album to be released was Brian Jones Presents the Pipes of Pan at Joujouka in 1971, which is widely credited with being the first world music LP.
+The first album to be released was Brian Jones Presents the Pipes of Pan at Joujouka in 1971, a pioneering world music LP.
 In 1972 the label released Jamming with Edward!, a collection of tracks recorded by Jagger, Wyman, and Watts with Nicky Hopkins and Ry Cooder in 1969.

 Bill Wyman released two solo albums through the label, Monkey Grip in 1974 and Stone Alone in 1976.
 Wyman found that the label's promotional and sales people paid very little attention to him, as the Rolling Stones had albums due out shortly after both releases which were the subject of major marketing campaigns.
-As a result, Wyman chose to record his next solo album with A&M Records.
+As a result, Wyman chose to record his next solo album with A&M.

 The label also released a solo single by Richards in December 1978, featuring a rendition of Chuck Berry's "Run Rudolph Run" backed by a version of Jimmy Cliff's "The Harder They Come".

 Other artists

-Unlike Apple Records, Grunt Records, Purple Records or Swan Song Records (the vanity labels of the Beatles, Jefferson Airplane, Deep Purple and Led Zeppelin respectively), Rolling Stones Records never made much of an effort to sign outside artists.
-Kracker, a Cuban American rock group produced by Rolling Stones' producer, Jimmy Miller, was the first outside act to be signed to Rolling Stones Records in 1973.
+Unlike Apple Records, Grunt Records, Purple Records, or Swan Song Records (the vanity labels of the Beatles, Jefferson Airplane, Deep Purple, and Led Zeppelin respectively), Rolling Stones Records never made much of an effort to sign outside artists.
+Kracker, a Cuban American rock group produced by Rolling Stones producer, Jimmy Miller, was the first outside act to be signed to Rolling Stones Records in 1973.
 Kracker, along with Billy Preston, opened the show for the Stones during their 1973 European Tour.
 John Phillips was signed to Rolling Stones Records in 1976.

 Peter Tosh

 In 1977 Peter Tosh, a former member of Bob Marley's band the Wailers signed a recording deal with Rolling Stones Records.
-His second album for the label, Bush Doctor, which featured Jagger on the track "Don't Look Back", was moderately successful.
-Despite further moderate success, Tosh left the label in 1981.
+His debut album on the label, Bush Doctor, which featured Jagger on the track "Don't Look Back", was moderately successful.
+Despite further moderate success, Tosh left the label in 1981 due to personal problems with Keith Richards and Mick Jagger, his band members and the recent passing of Bob Marley.